Rustam200391/creature-a-layout-using/README.md

 # frontend
-The project is based on layout layout using CSS and SCSS, the layout function is carried out by the JS language
+The project is based on layout layout using CSS and SCSS, the layout function is carried out by the JS language.

 ## Getting started
 After importing the project files, you need to install dependencies (node modules folder).
-Also in the package file.json needs to install the start command
+Also in the package file.json needs to install the start command.